fis/aoc/docs/2022-notes.md

 relief so far.
 It seems difficult to say which path will win out in the end, so both will be kept.
 Likewise for `Pe ≥ Pn` but `Te > Tn`.

 Anyway, all this complexity works out okay for part 1.
-Part 2 introduced the elephant helper, and of course the elephant and you may finish opening your respective vents at different times.
-If the code tracked progress minute by minute, it would be (relatively) simple to adapt; this code, not so much.
+Part 2 is what really got me stuck, as far as efficient solutions go.
+It introduced the elephant helper, and of course the elephant and you may finish opening your respective vents at different times.
+If the part 1 code had tracked progress minute by minute, it might have been simple to adapt; this code, not so much.

-The solution (which adds "wait times" in the tracking to handle mismatched arrival times) does find the correct solution, but is horribly complicated, and takes quite long (0.4 seconds) to run.
-I may return to it eventually.
-Or not.
+The initial drafts of the solution were based of a notion of adding the helper's location into the state, and also introducing "wait times" to handle mismatched arrival times.
+While this did get an answer, even after quite a bit of tuning it still took 0.4 seconds to do so.

+Eventually, after some IRC discussion and (frankly) hints, a better solution emerged.
+I had noticed that the agents did act independently: if we knew ahead of time which vents will end up opened by you and which by the elephant, it would have been possible to find the optimal routes for both by just running the part 1 solution (restricted to that subset of vents), and then adding together the results.
+But there are quite a few possible partitionings, and while doing the search with one agent was faster, it was not *that* fast.

+The crux of the actually efficient (8 ms for part 2, 17 ms in total) solution here is that the search for the optimal order for one agent also discovers the maximum pressure that's possible to release by opening any subset of vents reachable by a single agent in the allotted time.
+And we can remember those solutions, instead of re-running the search from scratch each time.

+To arrive at the combined result, the code here starts from the "maximum pressure that can be released by a single agent by opening a subset of vents it can reach" table.
+It is then turned into a "maximum pressure that can be released by a single agent restricted to an arbitrary subset of vents" table by filling in all the missing entries of the original table.
+This is done by iterating over the subsets in an increasing order of cardinality, and setting any missing values to the maximum of that of any subset smaller by one.
+Finally, it just iterates one more time over all the subsets, adds the maximum pressure achievable by one agent in that subset to the same in its complement, and finds the maximum of *those*.

-The one silver lining in the whole thing is that, as a graph problem, we can plot the example with GraphViz.
+As a graph problem, we can also plot the example with GraphViz.
 In the following, the ignored zero-flow-rate vents are shaded, and the entry point `AA` is highlighted in green.
 If I can find suitable settings to produce a neat graph from the actual puzzle input, I'll include it as well.

 - Example 1: [2022-day16-ex.png](2022-day16-ex.png)